-Around five years ago, Kirsten received an email among the several related to potential stories on whimsical houses, high-yield organic farms, innovative consumer products, Etc. A call followed it.
+Around five years ago, Kirsten received an email from many related to potential stories on whimsical houses, high-yield organic farms, innovative consumer products, Etc. A call followed up.

 A charming old fellow was on the other side of the line.
 He was energetic and talkative, West Coast old school.
 He had been living 50 years off-grid up in the second-growth redwoods of unincorporated Mendocino.
 That year we could not get there despite our interlocutor’s efforts to make it happen.
 Forest fires in the area made it difficult.

 The following summer, we were luckier, though the week we were supposed to meet him, we got a couple of unexpected appointments in the city.
 We are glad we did not call it off because our day trip from Alexander Valley to his redwood homestead in unincorporated Mendocino was more than worth it: we followed an enthusiastic, charming polymath, Charles Bello, as he showed us his off-grid organic home, as well as the several outbuildings and charms of his vast property.